Domenico Ferrata

-Domenico Ferrata JUD (4 March 1847 – 10 October 1914) was an Italian Roman Catholic Cardinal who spent most of his career in the diplomatic service of the Holy See and in the Roman Curia.
+Domenico Ferrata JUD (4 March 1847 – 10 October 1914) was an Italian Roman Catholic cardinal who spent most of his career in the diplomatic service of the Holy See and in the Roman Curia.

 Life

 Ferrata was born in Gradoli, near Viterbo to Giovan Battista and Maria Antonuzzi Ferrata, who had a small farm.
 He had a brother, Angelo, who later became procurator general of the Augustinians.

 He first attended a local municipal school run by canon D. Collarini.
 Then he went to the Jesuit School of Orvieto.
 With the expulsion of the Jesuits from Orvieto, he spent the year 1860-61 in Gradoli, continuing however to study privately with Don GB Polverini.
 He then attended the Seminary of Montefiascone.
 Ferrata was appointed canon of the college of Gradoli.
 He took his degree in theology at La Sapienza in Rome, where he studied scripture under Tommaso Martinelli.
-Ferrata was Ordained a priest in 1869.
+Ferrata was ordained a priest in 1869.

 Career

 After ordination, Ferrata studied canon law at S. Apollinare.
 He earned doctorates in both theology and civil and canon law.
 He then apprenticed at the Congregation of the Council.
 When Martelli became a cardinal in 1873, he made his former student his secretary.
 In January 1874 Ferrata was appointed procurator at the Sacred Congregation of Rites.

 In 1876, he taught canon law at the Pontifical Roman Major Seminary, and the following year was made deputy chair of ecclesiastical history at Propaganda Fide.
 In April 1877, he was appointed to the Congregation for Extraordinary Ecclesiastical Affairs, which handled diplomatic relations between the Holy See and foreign governments.
 When in 1879 the secretary of the congregation, Włodzimierz Czacki was appointed nuncio to France, he took Ferrata along as auditor.
 He returned to Rome in 1883 and was sent to Switzerland to resolve problems with the diocese of Basel.
 In 1884 he was made president of the Pontifical Ecclesiastical Academy, the training school for the diplomatic corps.

 Consecrated a bishop in 1885, he served as nuncio to Belgium.
-He served as Secretary of the Congregation for Extraordinary Ecclesiastical Affairs from 20 April 1889 to 23 June 1891, when he was named nuncio to France.
-He was elevated to Cardinal by Pope Leo XIII in the consistory of 22 June 1896 with the titular of Santa Prisca, Rome.
+He served as Secretary of the Congregation for Extraordinary Ecclesiastical Affairs from 20 April 1889 to 23 June 1891, when he was named nuncio to France where he was to pursue a reconciliation between the Church and the French state.
+He was elevated to cardinal by Pope Leo XIII in the consistory of 22 June 1896 with the titular church of Santa Prisca, Rome.

 He spent the early part of his cardinalate in positions such as Prefect of the Sacred Congregation for Indulgences and Sacred Relics.
 He was named Prefect of the Congregation for Divine Worship.